 Having plenty of time to think while I’m out in the woods hunting the elusive NNIP (non-native invasive plant, of course…), some guidelines for landowners considering invasive management and land restoration sort of emerged from my ruminations.
 What, you ask, might these guidelines be?
 To my mind, there are three necessary considerations when thinking about taking on what sometimes (but not always) can be a serious project, such as restoring a twenty acre parcel from invasive colonization: what are your objectives, what are your values, and what are your resources.
 Each of these affects the other; a change in one can and will significantly shift either or both of the other two, and together these three factors determine what’s possible, and what’s not.

 Second, what are your values?
 Maybe you don’t much care about the effects of invasives on native species and the health of the landscape; you just want to sell your property for the highest dollar and a parcel choked with buckthorn is not a high value item.
-Or maybe you care about promoting native ecosystems but you don’t want to use herbicides, or you want to limit herbicide use.
+Or maybe you care about promoting healthy native ecosystems but you don’t want to use herbicides, or you want to limit herbicide use.
 I highly recommend that everyone think carefully about their values regarding this kind of work, what's important to you and what's not, if only because you do not want to start a project you can’t finish or that suddenly changes direction; this can often lead to a worse situation than you started with.
 So know what your values are, at least for the most part, before you start.

 Three factors that ‘fit’ together like an ever shifting puzzle.
 Things change; values change, finances change, objectives change.
 The key is to stay in touch with all three - know what your objectives, values, and resources are now and what they will most likely be in the future, and make sure you regularly check in with all three.
 Taking on a restoration job, again, can be a big commitment.
 Sometimes it’s just a small, easily understood and manageable job.
-But my experience has shown that for serious, large projects, or particularly difficult ones like knotweed or phragmites, you must have your objectives, values, and resources ducks in a row before you start anything.
+But my experience has shown that for serious, large projects, or specifically demanding ones like knotweed or phragmites, you must have your objectives, values, and resources ducks in a row before you start anything.

 On that note, I’m happy to do free phone consultations and/or site visits in the Chittenden, Franklin, Lamoille, Washington, and Addison County areas within a fifty mile radius of downtown Burlington.
 This is important work, and I’m happy to share whatever knowledge and insight I have to help folks make the decision that’s right for them.
 In the end it's about the health and well being of the land, and we must do everything we can - all of us - to steward it with care and respect.